 The President and Vice-President are elected by the Members of the Court every three years by secret ballot.
 The election is held on the date on which Members of the Court elected at a triennial election begin their terms of office or shortly thereafter.
 An absolute majority is required and there are no conditions of nationality.
 The President and Vice-President may be re-elected.

-The President presides at all meetings of the Court; he/she directs its work and supervises its administration, with the assistance of a Budgetary and Administrative Committee and of various other committees, all composed of Members of the Court.
-During judicial deliberations, the President has a casting vote in the event of votes being equally divided.
+The President presides at all meetings of the Court; he/she directs its work and supervises its administration, with the assistance of a Budgetary and Administrative Committee and various other committees, all composed of Members of the Court.
+During judicial deliberations, the President has a casting vote in the event of votes being equally tied.

 In The Hague, where he/she is obliged to reside, the President of the Court takes precedence over the doyen of the diplomatic corps.